 Choosing the wrong size of brush head can limit a Window Cleaners efficiency, and add unnecessary fatigue.
 Basic physics tells us that the weight of a brush head is more significant, the further it is away from the operator.

 Using a large and heavy brush might cover large surface areas, but in some scenarios might be detrimental.
 Conversely, there will be some scenarios where a large brush head is exactly the right option.

-The most common sizes of brush head for use on both domestic & commercial cleaning are between 9'' & 12'' (22-27cm).
+The most common sizes of brush head for use on both domestic & commercial cleaning are between 9" and 12" (22-27cm).
 These generally strike a good balance between weight & surface area.
 In this size range, there are a variety of shapes & colour.
 Some example are linked below:

-Dual trim brushes feature two types of bristle, this can either be the same bristle in varying lengths or two different bristle types.
+Dual trim brushes feature multiple types of bristle varying in length or material

 Many Window Cleaning brushes feature a longer length of bristle on the outside of the brush head, with an alternate material in the centre - or a shorter, stiffer variation of the same bristle in the middle.
 A large proportion of the WCW range of brush heads feature a dual trim.